imagineeeinc/Re-Mo/README.md

 # Re-Mo
-a remote mouse seevice made with web technologies
+a remote mouse service made with web technologies